**Alt text:** A group of three people in an office setting, with one man enthusiastically high-fiving a woman across the table.

 We’ve worked with organizations ranging from 500 Startups (building entrepreneurial ecosystems) to local hospitals (saving lives in their communities).
 The medium changes, but the core challenge remains the same: how do you make people care enough to act?

 Your mission is too important for mediocre video.
-Your donors are too useful to bore.
+Your donors are too valuable to bore.
 Your beneficiaries deserve to have their stories told with the same skill and attention that Fortune 500 companies pay for.

 one campaign, many doors opened